 Yes, Matay financed development and production.
 I have been an engineer on a contract with them.

 6. Nice.
-What did you do for Prometheus?
+What did you do for the Prometheus Zorro-PCI card?

 Almost everything: design, prototyping, writing part of drivers, coordinating production and testing.